-AND – It’s time to look ahead at your fundraising plan for the coming year.
+AND – It’s the time when many fundraising shops look ahead and create a detailed, annual fundraising plan for the coming year.

 We all know that a little planning now helps you stay sane later when things get really busy!